mcikalmerdeka/Data-Analyst-Scientist-Portofolio/README.md

 Here are some data analytics and data science projects I have worked on.
 The tech stack used varies for each project, but overall, the combined stack across all projects includes:

 * SQL (PostgreSQL & MySQL)
-* Python (numpy, pandas, scipy, matplotlib, seaborn, sckit-learn, tensorflow)
+* Python (numpy, pandas, scipy, matplotlib, seaborn, scikit-learn, tensorflow)
 * Microsoft Excel/Google Sheets
 * BI Tools (Tableau & Looker Studio)
 * Version Control (Git & GitGub)